 - Garton, S., Copland, F., & Burns, A. (2011).
 Investigating Global Practices in Teaching English to Young Learners.
 London: British Council.

 - Kostoulas, A., & Gkourogianni, I. (2013). Όμιλοι Αγγλικής Γλώσσας για Μαθητές Πρώιμης Παιδικής Ηλικίας: Μια Μελέτη Περίπτωσης.
 [English language after-school clubs for very young learners: a case study].
 Paper presented at the first [Greek] National Conference on Model-Experimental Schools.
 Thessaloniki: April 2013.
 [In Greek]

 About this post: This post was written in April 2014, following the annual IATEFL conference.
 At the time, my professional context was Greek education, and the comments above were intended to add to public debate about extending ELT provision.
-The post is updated at irregular intervals, and if you have any useful resources that you’d like to share, I would be very happy to add them in the next update.
+The post is updated at irregular intervals (last update: February 2020), and if you have any useful resources that you’d like to share, I would be happy to add them in the next update.